 There are also State employment laws, which affect employers in relation to some issues (for example, long service leave, work health and safety and workers compensation).
 There are also laws covering superannuation, unlawful discrimination and other issues.

 In this article, we will look at the main features of the Fair Work Act and also examine some particular issues for small and medium businesses.

 The Fair Work Act applies to all businesses which are ‘national system employers’.
-A business will be a national system employer if it is an incorporated entity, such as a ‘Pty Ltd’ which is actually trading, or if the business is located in the ACT, Northern Territory or Victoria.
+A business will be a national system employer if it is an incorporated entity, such as a ‘Pty Ltd’ which is actually trading or if engaged in interstate trade of commerce.

 As a result of legislation referring power to the Commonwealth, all private sector employers (including non-incorporated employers such as partnerships and sole traders) in all States and Territories except Western Australia are also covered.

 It is critical that all businesses with employees understand the requirements under the Fair Work Act.
 If you have any questions about compliance, or need assistance to understand the application of the new system to your business, please contact us.